andyet/yeti.css/CONTRIBUTING.md

 ### Tagging releases

-> **IMPORTANT** Currently yeticss is only publish to our internal npm repo "nlfpm".
-If you run the commands below without being setup on nlfpm, then it'll accidentally be published to the public npm registry.
-To check if you are using nlfpm, run `npm config get registry`.
-If it returns `"https://nlfpm.andyet.net"` then you are good to go.
-If not, speak to Nlf about getting configured **BEFORE** continuing to do a release.

 Releases should be tagged and published to npm to allow for version management, npm makes this easy.

-* Ensure you read the above **important** note before continuing.
 * Ensure you are on the master branch.
 * Ensure you have done a `git pull origin master` to update your local code with the latest code on github.
 * Then run: